Effects of Bilateral Oophorectomy on Physical and Cognitive Aging

 - Determine whether a history of premenopausal BSO is associated with worse scores on the frailty index and with decreased performance on specific measures of physical function, such as participants' six-minute walk distance, balance, hand grip strength and lower limb muscle strength

-- Determine whether a history of premenopausal BSO is associated with a decrease in global and domain-specific cognition
+- Resolve whether a history of premenopausal BSO is associated with a decrease in global and domain-specific cognition

 - Determine whether a history of premenopausal BSO is associated with elevated SASP protein levels